Miaokou Night Market, Keelung, Taiwan. leungchopan/Shutterstock

 1. Book accommodation early

-Taiwan’s sweeping range of lodgings means you can live like a multimillionaire or a monk, although it's at the midrange hostels and B&Bs that you’ll get the best deals.
+Taiwan’s wide range of accommodation options means you can lodge like a multimillionaire or a monk.
+It’s at the midrange hostels and B&Bs that you’ll get the best deals.

-Rooms sell like hot dumplings during summer, Lunar New Year and national holidays.
-Book at least two months ahead.
-In Kenting, Jiufen and Alishan, spots favored by local vacationers and glampers, early reservation is key.
-Aside from pitching a tent, the cheapest sleeps are at temples with guest rooms.
+Rooms sell as quickly as hot dumplings during summer, Lunar New Year and national holidays; book at least 2 months ahead.
+In Kenting, Jiufen and Alishan – spots favored by local vacationers, campers and glampers – reserving as early as you can is key.
+Aside from pitching a tent, the cheapest lodgings are at temples with guest rooms.

 To hike Taiwan’s highest mountains, you’ll need a permit or two, and the process can take weeks.
-If you want to stay in the cabins, you’ll need to apply for those as well.
+If you want to stay in campgrounds and cabins in national parks, you’ll need to apply for those as well.
 The process may not be a walk in the park, but Taiwan’s breathtaking high mountains will reward you generously.

-Dinner service usually begins at 5:30pm and starts winding down in less than three hours.
-This means your restaurant options grow thin after 8pm — but then street food-filled night markets are always an option.
+Dinner service usually begins at 5:30pm and starts winding down less than 3 hours later.
+This means your restaurant options grow thin after 8pm – making street-food-filled night markets a delicious necessity.

 3. Tap and go with EasyCard or iPass

-EasyCard is Taiwan’s contactless smartcard that you can use on the metro, local buses and trains (except high-speed rail), as well as convenience stores and supermarkets.
-You’ll also need it (and a local phone number) for Youbike, Taiwan’s electronic bike-sharing service.
-The card itself costs NT$100, and you can top up at any metro station or convenience store.
+EasyCard is the contactless smart card that you can use on Taipei’s metro, local buses and trains (except high-speed rail), as well as at convenience stores and supermarkets.
+You’ll also need it (as well as a local phone number) to use YouBike, the bike-share service found in cities throughout Taiwan.
+The card itself costs 100 New Taiwan dollars; from there, you can top up at any metro station or convenience store to pay your fare.
 Any unused money is refundable, so don’t lose your card.

-The government’s bilingual apps are wonderful for checking routes, fares, arrival and departure times, and even whether or not you can bring your cello on board.
+The government’s bilingual apps are wonderful for checking routes, fares, arrival and departure times, and just what you’re allowed to bring on board.
 You can purchase digital train tickets via T Express (for high-speed rail) and 台鐵e訂通 (for railway), or simply use the apps for information and buy tickets at the station counters.

-Taiwan’s metro systems are straightforward, but apps like Taipei's 台北捷運Go can help you make better decisions about whether to get the day pass or whether you should just bus it.
-Taiwan’s bus apps give similar information to Google Maps but with more accurate arrival times.
+While Taiwan’s metro systems are straightforward, apps like Taipei’s 台北捷運Go can help you make better decisions about whether to get a day pass or pay a single bus fare.
+Taiwan’s bus apps give similar information to Google Maps, only with more-accurate arrival times.

 5. Convenience stores are little shops of wonder